tonysm/bootcamp.turbo-laravel.com/resources/docs/broadcasting.md

 @endauth
 ```

-Now, we're going to create a new Stimulus controller that is going to be responsible of this dropdown visibilily.
-It should only show it if the currently authenticated user was the creator of the Chirp.
+Now, we're going to create a new Stimulus controller that is going to be responsible for the dropdown visibilily.
+It should only show it if the currently authenticated user is the creator of the Chirp.
 First, let's create the controller:

 ```bash
 php artisan stimulus:make visible_to_creator